 The iPhone 5s was immensely popular when it came in 2013.
 Even now, 7 years later, you still see plenty of iPhone 5s handsets being used.
 But is the iPhone 5s still worth buying in 2020?
 Let’s take a look at the pros and cons…

-And if you’re looking for a used iPhone, one of the most common ones you’ll find available is the iPhone 5s – its ubiquity goes to show just how popular the device was!
-But in 2020, should you still use the device – is it still a functional phone or are you better off with a newer, refurbished iPhone like the iPhone XR?
+And if you’re looking for a used iPhone, one of the most common ones you’ll find online is the iPhone 5s – its ubiquity goes to show just how popular the device was!

 Let’s take a look at some of its most important features.

 The display of the iPhone 5s looks absolutely minuscule when compared to modern smartphone displays.
 It’s a 4-inch Retina display IPS LCD panel, 1136-by-640 resolution at 326 ppi.